 Provincial Office Staff

-The Chiropractors’ Association of Saskatchewan vision is that chiropractors will be fully integrated in an improved healthcare system, and recognized and valued as musculoskeletal specialists.
+The Chiropractors’ Association of Saskatchewan vision is that chiropractors are recognized as primary care providers, leaders in a comprehensive healthcare system, and accessible to all.

 CAS Annual Reports

 The role of chiropractic in primary health care is characterized by direct access, integrated, conservative care of patients’ health needs, emphasizing neuromusculoskeletal conditions, health promotion, and patient centered diagnosis and management.
 The chiropractor in the primary health care system is a first contact practitioner for neuromusculoskeletal conditions.